mikependon/RepoDB.NET/pages/features/implicitmapping.md

 #### Class Name Mapping

-Use the [ClassMapper](/mapper/classmapper) class to manage the mappings of the class into its equivalent object in the database (ie: Table, View).
+Use the [ClassMapper](/mapper/classmapper) class to manage the mappings of the class into its equivalent object in the database (i.e.: Table, View).

 Let us say you have a `Customer` class which has an equivalent table named `Customer` under `sales` schema.